Books By John Mackey

-Mackey is also recognized as a pioneering management thinker who has upended numerous management dogmas and advanced a highly influential new operating system for business through his influential book Conscious Capitalism (Harvard Business Review Press 2014), co-authored with Raj Sisodia.
+Mackey is also recognized as a pioneering management thinker who has upended numerous management dogmas and advanced a highly influential new operating system for business through his influential books: Conscious Leadership: Elevating Humanity Through Business, coauthored with Steve McIntosh and Carter Phipps (Penguin/Portfolio 2020), and Conscious Capitalism: Liberating the Heroic Spirit of Business, coauthored with Raj Sisodia (Harvard Business Review Press 2014).

 While devoting his entire career to providing shoppers with high quality natural and organic foods, Mackey has also focused on building a more conscious way of doing business.
 He led the company through 19 acquisitions and took the company public in 1992.
 The company has the highest stock market valuation of any dedicated U.S. food retailer and plans to grow to 1,000 stores.